Training Manual

 Before You Begin

-Complete Lesson 1.1: Exploring the Home Screen.
-No other prerequisites.
+Complete Lesson 1.1: Understanding the Home Screen Layout first.

 Walkthrough